kragen/derctuo/spark-gap-logic.md

-  frequency; by using higher radices rather than binary, with the reference oscillator running at ⅓, ¼, or less of the primary oscillator frequency; by using electrodes of graphite, copper, or tungsten-copper; or possibly by using a dielectric coolant liquid rather than gas, or by running cooling water through the electrodes.
+  frequency; by using higher radices rather than binary, with the reference oscillator running at ⅓, ¼, or less of the primary oscillator frequency; by using electrodes of graphite, copper, or tungsten-copper such as Elkonite;
+  or possibly by using a dielectric coolant liquid rather than gas, or by running cooling water through the electrodes.

 - Spark initiation delay: avalanche discharge is triggered by a seed